ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-multigen-bernedoodles.md

   min: 20
   max: 30
 colors: Black Tri
-date: 2025-07-16T03:57:04.733Z
+date: 2026-02-02T04:57:04.733Z
 ---
 So excited for this pairing.
 Skye has the sweetest puppies with the best temperaments.
-Skye has been bred and we will confirm pregnancy the end of June and puppies will be born end of July and come home end of September.
-If you are interested in getting on her waitlist send in an application.
+Skye and Milo will be bred late January beginning of February 2026.
+If interested in this litter fill out an application.

 M﻿ilo: